Click here for photos from the exhibit's opening night

 The "Gothic: Dark Glamour" book, for which Kambriel was interviewed by Valerie Steele, is

-available for pre-order on Amazon now ~ click here if you'd like to order a copy!
+available to order from Amazon ~ click here if you'd like to order a copy!

 To celebrate the opening of